-- Three bottles freezing – Ok, this one takes more than 60 minutes and does require your youngster to open the freezer at points in time.
-It’s well worth it to discuss the change of matter between liquid and solid; something that occurs instantly before you eyes!
+- Three bottles freezing!
+Ok, this one takes more than 60 minutes and does require your youngster to open the freezer from time to time.
+BUT it’s well worth it to discuss the change of matter between liquid and solid—something that occurs instantly before your eyes!
+Personally, I’m always amazed by the results and explanation for this one.
+Hope it gives you some nice dinner conversation!

 - Four fireworks!
 These come in a jar, don’t require actual fire, and have little chance of resulting in loss of finger or limb.
 This is an interesting way to discuss everything from the mixing of colors to the various densities of liquids.
 Even the most skeptical youngster will be tempted to ask how this happens!

 - Five iron chefs!
-When I think back to my childhood and reflect on the holidays, very few memories exist that don’t involve food!
+When I think back to my childhood and reflect on the holidays, very few memories exist that don’t involve food.
 What’s better than eating it?
-How about teaching your kids how to make it and then eating it!
-While not necessarily traditional holiday fare, teach your kids food science and the art of flavor combinations by allowing them to ‘make their own pizzas’!
+How about teaching your kids how to make it and then eat it!
+While not necessarily traditional holiday fare, teach your kids food science and the art of flavor combinations by allowing them to make their own pizzas!
 You never know, perhaps yours will become the next Papa John.

 - Six colors shining!
 Here’s another really cool chemistry experiment to get your student excited about reactions and also let them flex their creative muscles.
 Using all household items, this is sure to brighten any gloomy winter day.

-- Eight fractals fracking.
+- Eight fractals fracking!
 Do you want to build a snowman?
-Or ride our bikes around the halls?!... sing it with me!
+Or ride our bikes around the halls?!
+Sing it with me!
 Rather than making snow, teach your student the science of baking and make up some peppermint rock candy.
-Great for again demonstrating phase change.
+Another great for demonstrating phase change.

 - Ten potatoes glowing!
 Probably the coolest lab of the bunch.
 Students learn about components of food, how to distill off impurities, and get to play with edible slime!

-- Eleven lamps a lavaing.
-Guessing the lava lamp you had in college was purchased and not made.
-Why not provide your student an exercise in the density of liquids and give them something (that they made) to hang on the bookshelf.
+- Eleven lamps a lava-ing!
+I'm guessing the lava lamp you had in college was purchased and not made.
+Why not teach your student about the density of liquids and give them something (that they made) to hang on the bookshelf.

-- Twelve magnets charging.
+- Twelve magnets charging!
 Magnets cool, slime cool… magnetic slime?
 Seriously?!
-Teach some basic materials phases, the ability to attract metal to magnet, and the ability to magnetize a second set of materials by association with the primary magnet.
+Teach basic materials phases, the ability to attract metal to magnet, and the ability to magnetize a second set of materials with the primary magnet.

-Hope these give you some inspiration over the holidays and allow you to spend some quality time doing some really fun things with your kids.
+Anyhow, I hope these ideas give you some inspiration over the holidays and provide some fun learning experiences to keep your kiddos occupied.

 background-image: a building with the American flag in front of it